fluent/fluent-bit-docs/pipeline/inputs/process-exporter-metrics.md

 **Important note:** All metrics including those collected with this plugin flow through a separate pipeline from logs and current filters do not operate on top of metrics.

-This plugin is only supported on Linux based operating systems due to heavily relying on proc filesystem.
+This plugin is only supported on Linux based operating systems as it uses the `proc` filesystem to access the relevant metrics.

 macOS does not have procfs.
 Therefore, this plugin won't work for it.